Barclaycard Arrival® Plus World Elite Mastercard® review

-Each balance transfer posted to your account within the first 45 days will have a 0% APR for 12 billing cycles following your account opening.
-After 12 billing cycles, the APR reverts to 17.24%, 21.24% or 24.24% variable, depending on your credit.
+Each balance transfer posted to your account within the first 45 days of card membership will have a 0% APR for 12 billing cycles following your account opening.
+After 12 billing cycles, the APR reverts to 18.24%, 22.24% or 25.24% variable depending on your credit.
 This is a good intro balance transfer offer for a travel credit card.
 You’ll find cards that offer market-leading intro APRs on balance transfers, but they typically won’t give travel rewards.

 - Cruise lines